 The debt trap: Your favorite store credit card is not an invitation to overspend.
 Be careful with “exclusive” sales events.
 Your intent might be to save a few bucks on sale items, but oftentimes, the tendency is to spend more, thinking the savings will offset the cost of the additional purchases.
 The reality is you’ll likely end up with more debt than you’d originally planned.

 High interest rates: Store credit cards often charge significantly higher interest rates than regular credit cards.
-The average regular APR for store credit cards topped 28% in 2017, according to the WalletHub Store Card Landscape report.
+The average regular APR for store credit cards was 28% in 2020.
 If you carry a balance or are overextended on your store credit card, the debt will mount quickly.
 Interest is calculated daily and starts accruing on the transaction.
 That interest is compounded, which means if you carry a balance, another wave of interest charges will pile on top of the interest accrued during the previous month.

 The problem is, you’re not really getting 0% interest in the traditional sense.
 That interest is “deferred,” meaning the only way you’ll get the 0% rate is if you pay the balance in full before the end of the promotion.
-Otherwise, even if leave a $1 balance when the promotion expires, could activate the regular interest charges for the entire purchase amount.
+Otherwise, any balance left after the promotion expires, could activate the regular interest charges for the entire purchase amount.
 So if you’re in the market for a credit card with good financing options, it’s better to steer clear of store credit cards with deferred interest and opt for a credit card with a true 0% introductory APR offer.

 Store credit cards that can be used anywhere are known as co-branded, or open-loop cards.
-In addition to its traditional store cards, which can only be used for store-related purchases, retailers will offer a store card linked to a credit card network such as Mastercard or Visa.
-Co-branded credit cards are issued by banks that include Comenity, Synchrony, Citi, and Chase.… read full answer
+In addition to their traditional store cards, which can only be used for store-related purchases, retailers will sometimes offer a store card linked to a credit card network such as Mastercard or Visa.
+Co-branded credit cards are issued by banks that include Comenity, Synchrony, Citi, and Chase.

 Co-branded store credit cards tend to have stricter requirements for approval than their store credit counterparts.
 You'll typically need good credit or better to qualify.
 These cards can also earn significant benefits when used outside of the store.
 At the same time, they still enjoy all the perks and discounts that come with in-store and online purchases.